microsoft/FabricRTIWorkshop/docs/workshop.md

 ![alt text](assets/fabrta70.png)

 ### Here's how to set this up
-1. Open your Eventhouse
+1. Open your Eventhouse.
-2. Select your KQL Database
+2. Select your KQL Database.
 3. Click on the pencil icon next to OneLake availability in the Database details pane.
 Click the toggle to activate it and click Done.
 ![alt text](assets/fabrta61.png)